rakeshkolpepatil/Notes/C++_Notes.md

   int*, char*, double*, float*, long int* etc.
   ```

-- You can also have pointers to user-defined types like struct, class, etc.
+- You can also have pointers to user-defined types like `struct`, `class`, etc.

 ### 🛠 Declaring Pointers